AndyYeboahC/Quiz-Game-App/README.md

 ## Activities

-This app is divided into 2 Activity Categories: 1.
-Activity One 2.
-Activity 2
+This app is divided into 2 Activity Categories:

 ### Activity One

 The user iterates through all the questions.
-When all questions have been answered, a scoreboard showing the user's correct/wrong answers per question given
+When all questions have been answered, a scoreboard showing the user's correct/wrong answers per question will be displayed

 ### Activity Two

 The user iterates through multiple sets of questions.
 When each set of questions have been answered the user is proceeded to the next round.
-When all rounds have been answered, a scoreboard showing the user's correct/wrong answers per round and question given
+When all rounds have been answered, a scoreboard showing the user's correct/wrong answers per round and question will be displayed

 ## HAPPY LEARNING!